 This article contains plot twists.
 Harold Pinter’s The Lover was a script first publically showcased as a television play in March 1963[i] before it went on for a theatre run a few months later starting from September that year.
-As a model of how Pinter plays on words and the natural duel meaning found explicitly within … Continue reading Communicative Reality in The Lover (1963) – Harold Pinter.
+As a model of how Pinter plays on words and the natural duel meaning found explicitly within the English language, it develops on several ideas that would … Continue reading Communicative Reality in The Lover (1963) – Harold Pinter.

 A few years back, whilst on holiday in Norfolk, I began exploring some of locations used for the BBC’s famous M.R.
 James adaptations, specifically for Lawrence Gordon Clark’s adaptation of A Warning To The Curious (1972).
-Though I had been far from thorough in this escapade (I completely missed the film’s most iconic structure in … Continue reading Walking “A Warning To The Curious” (M.R.
+Though I had been far from thorough in this escapade (I completely missed the film’s most iconic structure in the church at Happisburgh), on finding myself in Suffolk, I … Continue reading Walking “A Warning To The Curious” (M.R.
 James).

 Introduction.
 The building of form within the space of landscape has become a common occurrence in sculpture for a number of years now.
 The moving of artistic forms out-of-doors provides so many new potential contexts that it seems almost puerile to suggest so.
-One aspect of particular interest is when these new forms of Earthologistic sculpture … Continue reading Uncanny Portals And Standing Stones (Children Of The Stones and Barbara Hepworth)- Part 1.
+One aspect of particular interest is when these new forms of Earthologistic sculpture come into contact, perhaps even competition, with older forms of … Continue reading Uncanny Portals And Standing Stones (Children Of The Stones and Barbara Hepworth)- Part 1.

 There seems to be an overt connection between analogue recording technology (of both the visual and aural varieties) and the narratives surrounding paranormal activity in 1970s British fantasy television.
-Of course, there are no doubt connections between the interest in such activity (with the genuine events surrounding the Enfield Haunting for example, recently made into … Continue reading Analogue Ghosts of the 1970s And Hauntology.
+Of course, there are no doubt connections between the interest in such activity (with the genuine events surrounding the Enfield Haunting for example, recently made into a drama on Sky) and the technological means of the … Continue reading Analogue Ghosts of the 1970s And Hauntology.

 One of the key criticisms of the Folk Horror Chain is its emphasis, both in argument and in evidence, upon the rural landscape and its various elements.
-While the key works of Folk Horror cinema seem to broadly use rural landscape aesthetics and practice to set and conjure their horror, by setting up such a … Continue reading The “Urban Wyrd” In Folk Horror.
+While the key works of Folk Horror cinema seem to broadly use rural landscape aesthetics and practice to set and conjure their horror, by setting up such a parameter, it does indeed neglect some of the sub-genre’s most … Continue reading The “Urban Wyrd” In Folk Horror.

 As the Folk Horror canon expands into more forms of media and territory, the Folk Horror Chain becomes less useful as a tool for looking at thematic material.
 This is partly due to it being derived as an idea from one medium and one that is explicitly narrative based.
-Yet, some of its ideas can … Continue reading Questioning Nostalgia In Folk Horror.
+Yet, some of its ideas can be loosely translated into the area of reception studies of … Continue reading Questioning Nostalgia In Folk Horror.